saiwolf/BlazorADAuthExample/README.md

 ## Considerations

-The app by default is configured to require a logged in user to access any resource other than the login page.
+- The app, by default, is configured to require a logged in user to access any resource other than the login page.
 While the DB seed routine creates a `Users` role, it is not utilized by default.
+- The render mode of the app is set to [Static Server Rendering](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/render-modes?view=aspnetcore-8.0) by default.

-The Nav Menu makes use of `<AuthorizedView>` to control what's shown to anonymous users and logged in users.
+- The Nav Menu makes use of `<AuthorizedView>` to control what's shown to anonymous users and logged in users.

 ## First Time Setup